Anodized Aluminum

 The article will bring more detail on topics such as:

-Heat treatment fulfills several objectives, including:
+Heat treatment achieves several key objectives, including:

 The different types of heat treatment processes are as follows: